2011 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark

 Survival Distribution

-The Philadelphia Mint struck the 2011 America the Beautiful Quarters at notably different levels across the five designs.
+The Philadelphia Mint struck the five 2011 America the Beautiful designs at notably uneven levels, creating meaningful differences in scarcity that carry forward to the present collector market.

 Also Read: Top 20 Most Valuable Bicentennial Quarter Worth Money List